hingejs/cli/README.md

 ### Why use this

-**As lightweight as you can get!**  The build process has dependencies but the core SPA JS bundled `dist` files are just a couple of helper services and some baseline elements all with **zero(0) dependencies**.
+**As lightweight as you can get!**  The build process has dev-dependencies but the core SPA JS bundled `dist` files are just a couple of helper services and some baseline elements all with **zero(0) dependencies**.
 What you end up with is a purely native, low overhead application with the latest and greatest JS has to offer.
 That means speed and a very small file size for a full production application.

 To maintain the application the developer just needs to know JavaScript.
 There is no extra process, custom or made-up design, just ES6+ JavaScript.